iMedia Brands (NASDAQ:IMBI) Releases Q2 2021 Earnings Guidance

-iMedia Brands (NASDAQ:IMBI) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of – for the period.
+iMedia Brands (NASDAQ:IMBI) updated its second quarter 2021 earnings guidance on Tuesday.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $121 million-$121 million, compared to the consensus revenue estimate of $118.73 million.

+Several equities research analysts have recently issued reports on the company.
+Lake Street Capital raised their price objective on iMedia Brands from $15.00 to $19.00 and gave the company a buy rating in a research note on Wednesday, May 26th.
+DA Davidson raised their price objective on iMedia Brands from $12.00 to $19.00 and gave the company a buy rating in a research note on Wednesday, February 10th.

 iMedia Brands, Inc operates as a multiplatform interactive video and digital commerce company in the United States.
 It operates through two segments, ShopHQ and Emerging.
 The company markets, sells, and distributes products to consumers through television, website, mobile, social media, and over-the-top platforms in various merchandise categories, such as jewelry and watches, which include silver, gold, and gemstones to simulated diamonds; home and consumer electronics comprising home dÃ©cor, cookware, kitchen electrics, tabletop accessories, and home furnishings; beauty and wellness products, such as skincare, cosmetics, hair care, and bath and body products; and fashion and accessories, including apparel, outerwear, intimates, handbags, accessories, and footwear.